sahilshukla3003/FrontPose-Detector/README.md

 The `FrontVidpose.py` script opens the webcam and processes the video feed in real-time.
 When the user shows hand gestures in front of the chest, the tool starts a countdown (5 seconds).
 After the countdown, it captures a photo and checks if the user is in a front pose.
 The captured photo is then saved.

-## License

-This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.

 ## Acknowledgments

 - [OpenCV](https://opencv.org/)